samuelthen/ip/docs/README.md

 ```
 Got it.
 I've added this task:
 [D][] SEP application (by: 29/9/2024 2359)
-Now you have 3 task in the list.
+Now you have 3 tasks in the list.
 ```

 ### Adding an event : `event`